This piece is the second part of a series of articles on production pitfalls and how to rise to the challenge.

 By looking at the examples used in traditional software and implementing that onto our own ML paradigm, CI/CD best practices, we learn that there are many steps to be taken to have a better “rollout day”.
 All of these strategies rely on a strong monitoring component to make the processes more data-driven.

-If you have any questions, feedback, or if you want to brainstorm on the content of this article, please reach out to me on LinkedIn
+If you have any questions or feedback, or if you want to brainstorm on the content of this article, please reach out to me on LinkedIn